UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 # Research Practicum 2018 – Research Plan (Template)

-> * Group Name: Group4
+* Group Name: Group4
-> * Group participants names: Cabrera, Roberto & Uysal, Ugur
+* Group participants names: Cabrera, Roberto & Uysal, Ugur
-> * Project Title: Human Assisted Weapon Systems
+* Project Title: Human-assisted Weapon Systems

 ## General Introduction (draft)

 Armed forces use technology to gain superiority on the battlefield.
 Recent breakthroughs in the field of Artificial Intelligence and Unmanned Systems provide new uses for military operations.
 The Control of Unmanned Systems can be done at different levels of autonomy.
-The focus of this research is the Human-Autonomy Teaming approach.
+The focus of this research is the Human-autonomy teaming approach.
 In contrast to Manned-unmanned teaming, the unmanned systems are not operated by human operators.
 With our research we would like to investigate the possibilities to operate unmanned systems semi-autonomously, to increase the effectiveness of military forces on the near future battlefield.

 On July 10, 2013, an unmanned X45B drone made an autonomous landing on an aircraft carrier for the first time.